PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

 two events](images/RateAnalysis.png){width=66%}

-#### Decay of radon
+#### Decay of Radon

 The radioactive noble gas radon-222 is formed in nuclear decay in the earth's interior and reaches the surface through fissures in the ground.
 In particular, it can accumulate in the air in buildings if ventilation is poor.
-A radon sample can be taken from the air by collecting the radon decay products on a balloon that is electrostatically charged by rubbing it.
+A Radon sample can be taken from the air by collecting the Radon decay products on a balloon that is electrostatically charged by rubbing it.
 The isotopic mixture is dominated by the short-lived daughter nuclei Po-218, Pb-14, Bi-214 and Po-214, as shown in the diagram below.

 ![Radon decays](images/Ra-onBalloon.png){width=50%}

 A radon sample from air thus contains a series of short-lived daughter nuclei and is therefore well suited to illustrate the time dependence of the activity.
 The rate as a function of time is shown below; the data in the file `Radon.csv` have been again analyzed with the Python script `RadonAnalysis.py` described below and displayed graphically.